lathropd/coding-class/class_01.md

 #Welcome to coding for journalists!

 Hi, welcome to python for journalists.
-If you're not taking this as part of the class, you'll need to go through a few preliminary steps under "[Install Virtual Box](virtualbox.md)".
-Hopefully for those in the class, you can skip to the section, called "Load iPython Notebook."
+If you're not taking this as part of the class, you'll need to go through a few preliminary steps...

 ###3.
 Create an iPython notebook